shahrajat/shahrajat.github.io/projects.md

 -  **[Music Recommender System using Apache Spark and Python](https://github.com/shahrajat/Data-Science/tree/master/music-recommender)** - A recommender system that will recommend new musical artists to a user based on their listening history.
 Suggesting different songs or musical artists to a user is important to many music streaming services, such as Pandora and Spotify.
 In addition, this type of recommender system could also be used as a means of suggesting TV shows or movies to a user (e.g., Netflix).

--  **[Anomaly Detection in Time Evolving Networks](https://github.com/shahrajat/Data-Science/tree/master/music-recommender)** - A recommender system that will recommend new musical artists to a user based on their listening history.
-Suggesting different songs or musical artists to a user is important to many music streaming services, such as Pandora and Spotify.
-In addition, this type of recommender system could also be used as a means of suggesting TV shows or movies to a user (e.g., Netflix).
+-  **[Anomaly Detection in Time Evolving Networks](https://github.com/shahrajat/Data-Science/tree/master/music-recommender)** - Implemented Signature Similarity method for detecting Anomaly in time evolving graphs.
+Because of the way the similarity is calculated, anomalous graphs are identified by two consecutive anomalous time points in the output.
 Based on paper: [Web Graph Similarity for Anomaly Detection](http://ilpubs.stanford.edu:8090/836/2/webgraph_similarity.pdf)

 ## Web Development